Government of the 25th Dáil

-20th Government of Ireland

 Nomination of Taoiseach

 The 25th Dáil first met on 10 March 1987.
 In the debate on the nomination of Taoiseach, leader of Fine Gael and outgoing Taoiseach Garret FitzGerald, leader of Fianna Fáil Charles Haughey, and leader of the Progressive Democrats Desmond O'Malley were each proposed.
 FitzGerald was defeated with 51 votes in favour to 114 against, while there was an equal number of votes of 82 cast in favour and against Haughey.
 The proposal was carried on the casting vote of the Ceann Comhairle.
 Haughey was appointed as Taoiseach by president Patrick Hillery.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Haughey proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.